-- Which new and emerging technologies will be introduced in global transport? - How will global transport develop until 2040? - What are the effects on the transport labour force? - What is the impact of local factors on the implementation of technology and automation?
+- Which new and emerging technologies will be introduced in global transport? - How will global transport develop until 2040? - What are the effects on the transport labour force? - What is the impact of local factors on implementing technology and automation?

 Key findings of the study are: